 Back to “the question why all three are the same.”
 Let’s take a straightforward example.
 Like a country, it consists of only two households and one business.
 One household works as an employee (household A) and another as an entrepreneur (household B).

-Say, a business produces an output of 100 units at Rp10 each.
-In other words, the aggregate output is Rp1,000 (100 x Rp10).
+Say a business produces 100 units at $10 each.
+The aggregate output is $1,000 (100 x $10).

 The example is indeed simple, and in the real world, the calculation is complicated.
 Economic activities don’t only involve households and businesses, but also the government.
 When a country is an open economy, it also includes foreigners (and consists of households, businesses, and governments).

 In the example above, some notes might be your question.
-Households may not buy from domestic businesses, but abroad.
+Households may not buy from domestic businesses but abroad.
 Likewise, a business might sell its products overseas rather than domestically.

-What is the formula for calculating aggregate income
+What is the formula for calculating aggregate income?

 The aggregate income component consists of: